-This information defines terms used throughout the site as well as a description of the methodologies used to determine a PO's comparative results.
+The information in this section defines terms used throughout the site and a description of the methodologies used to determine comparative results of a PO or a practice.

-This information comes from a neutral, objective source (the Greater Detroit Area Health Council), not the POs or practices themselves, or from health plans.
-If you can't find your primary care practice on any of the lists, we strongly encourage you to talk to your primary care provider about joining the Michigan Patient Experience of Care initiative (MiPEC).
+This report comes from a neutral, objective source (the Greater Detroit Area Health Council), not the POs or practices themselves, or from health plans.

 When were these survey results collected?